strongloop-archive/loopback4-example-log-extension/README.md

 ## Final Steps

-We make sure all our exports are correct in `index.ts` and we're done writing our Log Extension.
-Lastly we want to write some tests to make sure the behavior we've implemented is correct and modifications in the future don't break the expected behaviour (unless it's intentional in which case test cases should be updates as well).
-You can have a look at the test folder to see the variety of tests we wrote.
+Make sure all exports are correct in `index.ts` and you are done writing the Log Extension.
+Lastly, best practice is to write some tests to make sure the behavior implemented is correct and modifications in the future don't break the expected behaviour (unless it's intentional in which case test cases should be updates as well).
+You can have a look at the test folder to see the variety of tests written.
 There are unit tests to test functionality of individual functions as well as an extension acceptance test which tests the entire extension as a whole (everything working together).

 ## License